STATE FIRE MARSHAL LAW ENFORCEMENT AGENT, G21

-Education and Experience requirements at this level consist of those identified in Level IV plus one additional year of qualifying experience as an agent in the Oklahoma State Fire Marshal's Office in a supervisory capacity.
+Education and Experience requirements at this level consist of those identified in Level IV plus two additional years of qualifying experience as an agent in the Oklahoma State Fire Marshal's Office in a supervisory capacity.

-All applicants will be required to successfully complete specialized training in arson detection and investigation, become proficient with building and fire codes and pass required written exams in addition to being CLEET certified, prior to the end of their one year probationary period.
+All applicants will be required to successfully complete specialized training in arson detection and investigation, become proficient with building and fire codes and pass required written and performance exams in addition to being CLEET certified, prior to the end of their one year probationary period.
 CLEET certification must be maintained by all agents in the fire marshal job series.